 Tanjiro and Nezuko follow the directions given to them by the demon slayer, Giyu.
 On their way, they come across a shrine and the ominous scent of blood!

 Can’t believe I almost put this series off until they were all out.
 I’ve only seen two episodes of Fruits Basket and one of Fairy Gone, but I’m pretty confident that I can say this will be my favourite of the three.
 So, before I get to exactly why, you should know that there will be spoilers beyond this point, so this is your chance to watch it quickly and then come back.
 Otherwise, read on…

-Inside the shrine they discover a man-eating demon, who doesn’t appreciate being disturbed.
+Inside the shrine, they discover a man-eating demon, who doesn’t appreciate being disturbed.
 He attacks, sending Tanjiro flying backwards.
 Blood gushes from the demon’s neck as Tanjiro managed to squeeze an attack in.
 The demon laughs it off and then goes in for the kill.
-Nezuko struggles to hold her inner-demon at bay as the smell of blood leaves her drooling like a maniac.
+Nezuko struggled to hold her inner-demon at bay as the smell of blood left her drooling like a maniac.

 What did you think?